fshowalter/franksmovielog.com-v1/content/reviews/tucker-and-dale-vs-evil-2010.md

 <!-- end -->

-The film's genius lies in its execution.
+Horror comedy is hard, but for its first two acts, this film makes it look easy.
+The genius lies how the film places its cast in two separate movies.

 The coeds are in a traditional slasher horror film.
 They encounter menacing mountain folk, witness one of their own being dragged motionless aboard the hillbillies' boat, and discover their friends' mutilated corpses.